Why am I Dry Down There? An Easy Guide to Understanding Vaginal Dryness

 Before and during menopause, there is a gradual decline in estrogen and progesterone levels.
 This significant hormonal shift leads to a decrease in vaginal fluid production, resulting in vaginal dryness.

-Menopausal hormone therapy (MHT) can be used to increase estrogen levels and alleviate dryness, but it may increase the risk of developing hormone-sensitive breast cancer.
+Hormone replacement therapy (HRT) can be used to increase estrogen levels and alleviate dryness, but it may increase the risk of developing hormone-sensitive breast cancer.

 Hormone therapy for breast cancer